Kate Middleton Pregnant: 3rd Royal Baby On The Way For Duke & Duchess Of Cambridge

 Even better, Kate is constantly surrounded by pregnancy rumors, which only makes this announcement even MORE exciting as it’s actually true!
 And one thing we’re definitely looking forward to with this pregnancy is the brunette beauty’s gorgeous maternity style.
 Kate always turns heads, but she especially knows how to dress a baby bump with elegance, class, and grace.

 We seriously cannot wait to find out more about their bundle of joy and to follow Kate and William on this journey!
-Hopefully the third time’s the charm and this latest pregnancy isn’t as rough on Kate as her previous two have been.
+Hopefully the third time’s the charm and this latest pregnancy isn’t as rough on Kate as her previous two have been, as it was also announced she is again suffering from the pregnancy sickness hyperemesis gravidarum.

 Tell us, HollywoodLifers — how excited are you for another royal baby to join Kate and William’s adorable family?